 A draft version of this report was reviewed by content experts (Appendix A7), representatives of Federal partners, USPSTF members, and AHRQ Medical Officers.
 Reviewer comments were presented to the USPSTF during its deliberations and subsequently addressed in revisions of this report.
 Reviewers suggested edits for clarity; some publications were suggested but did not meet inclusion criteria.
-The draft report will also be posted for public comment and revised based on comments before finalization.
+The draft report was also posted for public comment from 5/5/20 to 6/1/20 and one person responded.
+In response, to the Recommendations of Other Groups section, we revised the text to include details about the 2008 CDC hepatitis B screening recommendations.
+No other changes were necessary.